kehantan/labbook/docs/protease_assay/protease_inhibition_assay.rst

 *Prepare working buffer*

-To prepare 100 mM Tris-HCl working buffer from 1 M stock buffer:

 #.
-Add 0.5 mL of 1M Tris-HCl into 4.5 mL of distilled water.
+Prepare 100 mM Tris-HCl working buffer from 1 M stock buffer by adding 0.5 mL of 1M Tris-HCl into 4.5 mL of distilled water.

     * Can adjust volume according to experiment needs